Our team at Croft Tree Experts in Ottawa often get questions revolving around mushrooms growing on trees:

-- Why do mushrooms grow in trees?
+- Why do mushrooms grow on trees?

 - Is it a problem if mushrooms are growing on a tree in my yard?

-How Arborists Treat Trees with Mushrooms Growing on Them
+How Arborists Treat Trees With Mushrooms Growing On Them

 At Croft Tree Experts, our first goal is to determine whether we can save the tree.
 We love trees – we’re arborists after all – and the last thing we’d want to do is bring down a living tree unnecessarily.

+If the mushrooms are growing on a branch, we can probably cut off the branch and save the tree.
 Mushrooms at the base or trunk of the tree (or on top of the roots) are a different story.
 It’s entirely likely that we won’t be able to save the tree.
-But we’ll come out and take a look.
+But we’ll come out and take a look!